SergAlexAnd/CodeSample_VideoManager_Oculus/README.md

 # VideoManager_Oculus

-> Part of my little side project which written on Electron.NET, just for example of my own code, all of this code fully written by me.
+> Part of my small side project which written on Electron.NET, just for example of my own code, the whole TS code was fully written by me.

 ## (Short Description) Project for managing videos on few Oculus devices simultaniously
 - upload;